 Hand washing, hand washing, hand washing!
 This is the number one way to prevent infection.
 This should include you and all other members of the household.
 If you are around small children, teach them to wash their hands, and make it their way to help you get better.
 Avoid large crowds, like the mall during the holidays.
-Avoid people you know are sick; this includes colds, viruses or other infections.
-If they must visit, tell them to make it a phone visit.
+Avoid people you know are sick; this includes colds, viruses, or other infections.
+If they want to visit and are sick, tell them to call you instead.
 It is also a good idea to avoid people who live in a house with other people who are sick.
 For instance, Aunt Susie's three kids are sick, but she feels fine, so she's going to come for a visit.
 Err on the side of caution and tell her to stay home.

-Now, even the best hand washers can get an infection, so you need to know the signs and symptoms of an infection.
-We often think of getting a high fever, redness, swelling, or pus as signs of an infection, but these signs are the job of the neutrophils and they aren’t there to fight infection.
+Even the best hand washers can get an infection, so you need to know the signs of an infection to look for.
+You may think of getting a high fever, redness, swelling, or pus as signs of an infection.
+These signs are caused by neutrophils and you don’t have enough neutrophils to cause these signs.
 When neutrophils and other blood counts are low, you must take even the most minor sign seriously and call your healthcare team right away, no matter the day or time.
-A temperature of 100.4°F (38°C).can be a sign of a very dangerous situation in a patient on treatment.
+A temperature of 100.4°F (38°C) can be a sign of a very dangerous situation in a person on treatment.
 Make sure you know the number to call if you need to report a fever or other problem on a night or weekend.